 Shant: Walking into this experience I expected to be impressed, given his 5 star reviews on Yelp.
 I was hoping the reviews were accurate and that Jerry would live up to my expectations.
 I was very impressed.
 I felt like he knew his craft, really enjoys doing what he does, and had a sense of style that aligned with mine.
 Sense of style was important to me, since I wanted a slim, modern look, not an old fashioned suit with cuffed, pleated pants and a more baggy silhouette.
 It was good to learn that Jerry understood how to make such a suit.

-Considering getting a custom suit for yourself or loved one?
-Schedule a free consultation with Jerry now and find out what type of suit he recommends for your body shape.
-We promise you'll get the 5-star treatment in his beautiful showroom in Downtown Los Angeles.
+Men, considering getting a custom suit for yourself?
+And ladies, considering having your groom look fabulously stylish on your wedding day?
+Schedule a free consultation with Jerry now and find out what type of suit he recommends based on body shape and your preferences.
+We promise you'll get the 5-star treatment in his beautiful showroom in Downtown Los Angeles!